What Is A Health Savings Account (HSA) Plan?

 California HSA Administrators

 Who Are The Recommended HSA Providers From The Insurance Companies?

 Each health insurance company in California has a preferred HSA provider they recommend.
 In some cases the relationship between the insurance company and the HSA plan provider offers additional benefits or ease of use.
 You’ll want to review the option provided by your HSA insurance company.
-A key point to remember is that you do not have to use the preferred provider to get the HSA tax benefits.
-You should always look at other options to make sure that you get the best plan possible.

 Here are the current HSA Administrators the insurance companies are promoting.